someimportantcompany/dynazord/docs/Writing-Models.md

 }
 ```

-A common DynamoDB use-case is to use a hash-key (partition key) & range key (sort key), where you'd like your range key to be the automatically-generated `createdAt`

 | Option | Type | Default | Description |
 | ---- | ---- | ---- | ---- |
 | `createdAtTimestamp` | Boolean | `false` | See [Created/Updated Timestamps](#created-updated-timestamps) |